 Tracking Your HARO Success Rate

-Now that you’ve established how to use HARO to get backlinks and press, it’s time to assess how your outreach efforts are paying off.
+Now that you’ve established how to use this platform to get backlinks and press, it’s time to assess how your outreach efforts are paying off.

 After all, the ultimate goal of any PR campaign is to generate positive ROI.
-This can be measured in different ways, including:
+You can measure this in different ways, such as:

 - Winning high DR backlinks: quality backlinks help Google to understand which websites and brands are most important.